The Fantastic Four (unreleased film): Marketing and release plans

 A 1993 magazine article gave a tentative release date of Labor Day weekend 1993.
 During that summer, trailers ran in theaters and on the video release of Corman's Carnosaur and Little Miss Millions.
-The cast members hired a publicist, at their own expense, to help promote the film at a clips-screening at the Shrine Auditorium in Los Angeles and at the San Diego Comic-Con International, and the film appeared as a cover story on an issue of Film Threat magazine.
+The cast members hired a publicist, at their own expense, to help promote the film at a clips-screening at the Shrine Auditorium in Los Angeles and at San Diego Comic-Con, and the film appeared as a cover story on an issue of Film Threat magazine.
 By this time, the world premiere was announced to take place at the Mall of America in Bloomington, Minnesota, on January 19, 1994, with proceeds from the event earmarked for the charities Ronald McDonald House and Children's Miracle Network.